kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 > _"I don’t know all the answers to Node (and still don’t), but thanks to my JavaScript knowledge, I understand all the questions."_

 I somewhat implied that I needed to be The Omniscient Developer&trade;.
-That it ed to be omniscient devloper knowing the answer
+That I needed to know the answer to every single solitary question about the web stack.

+I was wrong.
+Really wrong.

 It's key to note that learning new code like this almost always requires having to solve problems, particularly with JS.
 Something doesn't act in the browser the way you thought it would, you have to figure out why.